Willy-Kimura/TrialMaker.Demo/README.md

 ## 🚀 Activating your license

-After purchasing a license and installing TrialMaker in your project, you can activate your license by:
+After purchasing a license and installing [TrialMaker Premium](https://www.nuget.org/packages/TrialMaker.Licensing.Premium/) in your project, you can activate your license by:

 - **Dragging the TrialMaker component to your Form:**

   Since TrialMaker (*premium*) is a component, once installed, you'll see it in Visual Studio's Toolbox.
 From there, simply drag-and-drop it to your Form at design-time to launch the License Activation dialog.
 You can then provide your valid license details and hit 'Enter'.